 Cawley believes this is because Josh first tried to burn the object in a fire.
 That explains why there was a gas can next to the burn spot in the garage.
 By using fire, it would have eaten away the top layer of the sheetrock, exposing the gypsum underneath.
 When he switched to the torch, the metal would have mixed with the gypsum, coating the metal scraps.

 So, Cawley tried it out.
 He set fire to his sheetrock and rolled the tool in the gypsum.
-When that was done, the resemblance between his metal object and Josh Powell’s was uncanny.
+When he finished, what remained bore a striking, uncanny resemblance to Josh’s Powell’s burned object.
 Even the copper wires looked the same.

 How could it be the impact driver?

 Police-evidence photos showed the pivot driver didn’t move between Dec.
 7 and Dec.
 8, 2009.
 The pivot driver was still accounted for after the discovery of the melted object.
 It also showed up in Josh Powell’s photos months later, along with the hammer drill.

 But the impact driver was nowhere to be found.

 Whatever that metal object was, Cawley believes destroying it was Josh Powell’s number one priority.

 Josh Powell also put the pieces of metal in his minivan, indicating he planned on disposing of them in a Dumpster far from his home, in a place police would not think to search.
 This notion is backed up by Cawley’s review of the GPS tracker that police placed on Josh’s minivan after the disappearance of his wife.